-You can also begin to sow and plant out – but only do this if the weather is good.
-The weather can be fickle at this time of year – some days are warm and sunny, while others are still cold.
-If the weather is bad, wait until better weather is forecast.
+You can also begin to sow and plant out – see our handy guide vegetable seeds to sow in March, but only do this if the weather is good.
+The weather can be fickle at this time of year – some days are warm and sunny, while others are still cold and if the weather is bad, wait until better weather is forecast.
 In the meantime, you could warm the soil on part of the plot for early sowings.

 Here are some key allotment jobs for March.